-If so, you may be able to claim for costs related to producing these incomes, such as account-keeping fees and interest charged on money borrowed to buy stocks or rental properties.
+If so, you may be able to claim for costs related to producing this income, such as account-keeping fees and interest charged on money borrowed to buy stocks or rental properties.

-Money paid to seek advice on changing the mix of your investment can also be claimable.
+Money paid to seek advice on changing the mix of your investment may also be claimable.

 6. Educating yourself

 If you enrol in eligible education courses and your study is work-related, you may be able to claim a deduction.
-Take note of the conditions you must meet and the types of expenses you can claim for this.
+Please refer to the ATO site for the conditions you must meet and the types of expenses you can claim for this.

 7. Other deductions

-There are a few other things you may be able to claim back on as well that are also considered deductible expenses.
+There are a few other things you may be able to claim that are also considered deductible expenses.

 - Books, periodicals and digital information